David Flint: Regulator

 In an appearance years later on the ABC television program Enough Rope, prominent Sydney broadcaster John Laws accused Alan Jones of placing pressure on John Howard (prime minister since 1996) to keep Flint as head of the ABA.
 Laws said he had heard Jones say that he had "instructed" Howard to reappoint Flint in 2001.

 Flint insisted that his resignation was "not an admission of guilt", and asserted that he had forgotten the letter, one of a large number which he had written.
 Furthermore, Flint alleged that, despite a thorough Freedom of Information investigation, hostile sections of the media had inflated the one letter into a "series of fan letters".
 The television program Media Watch, whose pursuit of the story was recognised by a Walkley Award for investigative journalism, claimed that it had provided an opportunity for Flint to unambiguously deny the existence of more than one letter.
 According to Media Watch, Flint's reply "did not deny the existence of the correspondence".
 Flint asserted that Laws was mistaken in his belief that anti-Laws sentiments on his part had led to recent ABA action against Laws.
 On the contrary, Flint stated in his book Malice in Media Land that he had defended Laws at the ABA, and had opposed the authority's decision to proceed against Laws, believing that the decision was both unjustified and unlawful.

 Honours

 Flint was awarded World Outstanding Legal Scholar, World Jurists Association, Barcelona, in October 1991.
 On 12 June 1995, was made a Member of the Order of Australia "in recognition of service to the print media, particularly as Chairman of the Australian Press Council and to international relations".

+Views

+Flint endorsed One Nation in the 2025 federal election, arguing that the Liberal Party was "obviously riddled with too many Linos, Liberals in Name Only".